Winter Cover Crops

 Winter is a good time to be working on soil improvement, and you don't have to go out in cold weather to do it.
 By planting a cover crop in summer or fall and letting it overwinter, you can improve soil organic matter and soil fertility, suppress cool-season weeds, prevent soil erosion, and create a better seedbed for spring planting.

-The best winter cover crops vary by region, depending on the crops' winter hardiness, but from a management perspective there are basically two types:
+The best winter cover crops vary by region, depending upon the crop's winter hardiness, but from a management perspective there are basically two types:

 The disadvantage to this type of cover crop is that you have to clear the land and plant the cover crop early enough to get significant amounts of biomass to hold the soil over the winter.
 That could mean cover-cropping only on ground that grew spring vegetables, or it could require undersowing the cover crop in a summer crop such as corn.
-The big advantage of a winterkilled cover crop is that the mulch is easy to till under in spring and the land can be planted right away.
+The big advantages of a winterkilled cover crop is that the mulch is easy to till under in spring, and the land can be planted right away.

 In regions where these crops survive winter, they will grow vigorously in early spring.
-They will need to be mowed close to the ground to stop growth and then incorporated into the soil.
+They will need to be mowed close to the ground, to stop growth, and then incorporated into the soil.
 Because decomposition of the cover crop debris will tie up nitrogen, it's a good idea to wait two or three weeks before planting.

 Many growers use a mixture of cover crops from the two categories.
 Johnny's Fall Green Manure Mix is a blend of winter rye, field peas, ryegrass, crimson clover, and hairy vetch.
 The peas, clover, and ryegrass are winterkilled.
 The rye and hairy vetch regrow in spring.